thisisthor/lectures/Sessions/03/README.md

 * Is your email working?
 * Have your written your 500 word bio?
 * Is your social media channels up to date and linked to on your website?
+* Is your brand coherent?

 ### Deliverables for your summative

 1. 10 pieces of work from your most recent work on the portfolio page
 * Website must be live
 * Corresponding email that works
-* Is your social media added?
+* Brand social media accounts
+* Optimised SEO